Yook74/diskloaf/README.md

 # diskloaf

-A python script that writes zeros to free space on disk written by someone who knows nothing about security.
+A tool for creating a large file (a loaf) in order to wipe a hard disk written by someone who knows nothing about security.